Kamen Rider × Kamen Rider × Kamen Rider The Movie: Cho-Den-O Trilogy: Plot

 As everyone tries to escape from the artificial G Den-O, Daiki runs into his past self and asks for his aid against G Den-O. Both transform and past Diend steals the golden gun as he falls back.
 Den-O arrives to support Diend with the others.
 Den-O's four main forms are easily overpowered by G Den-O until Den-O assumes Climax Form.
-Kurosaki then arrives and, as Diend saves him from a stray shot, thanks Diend for opening his eyes to what truly matters.
-As a token of his gratitude towards Diend, Kurosaki gives him a K-Touch which he soon uses to become Diend Complete Form (this would turn out to be the only time the form has appeared in the franchise).
+Kurosaki then arrives and Diend saves him from a stray shot.
+As Kurosaki holds the letters, he wonders if he can ever truly trust people, to which Diend tells him that as long as he believes in his dream, he will someday.
+As a personal act of gratitude towards Diend for opening his eyes to what truly matters in life, Kurosaki presents him with a special blue-colored K-Touch, which he soon uses to become Diend Complete Form.
 He then uses the Attack Ride Gekijouban Card to summon Kamen Riders G4, Ryuga, Orga, Glaive, Kabuki, Caucasus, Arc, and Skull, and, as a group with Den-O Climax Form, use their final attacks to finally put G Den-O (Eve) out of his misery once and for all.

 In the end, before entering the Hikari Photo Studio, Daiki thanks Ryotaro and Kohana for their help as Kurosaki goes to visit his mother at a flower shop, wanting to talk to her as he learns that she truly cared for him.
 On the DenLiner, as the others are perplexed as the Owner arrives with the Station Master as they start a contest where they are flicking balls of fried rice at plates at distances with the Owner using the spoons from Episode Blue used as a golf club while they measure the distance with the tape from Episode Red.
 Soon after, Naomi serves everyone coffee as Ryotaro's regular mug is missing, realizing that Daiki must have taken it.
 Back at the photo studio, though he believes that would be their last meeting, Daiki would never forget Kamen Rider Den-O.